microsoft/TypeScript-Handbook/pages/quick-start/react-webpack.md

 Linking TypeScript allows ts-loader to use your global installation of TypeScript instead of needing a separate local copy.
 If you want a local copy, just run `npm install typescript`.

-Finally, we'll use typings to grab the declaration files for React and ReactDOM:
+Finally, we'll use Typings to grab the declaration files for React and ReactDOM:

 ```shell
 typings install --ambient --save react